Patching Approximately Safe Value Functions Leveraging Local Hamilton-Jacobi Reachability Analysis: Introduction

-For dynamics with a fixed policy, recent work has focused on learning certificate functions~\cite{RichardsBerkenkampEtAl2018}; these are barrier functions (BFs) in the context of set invariance.
-Notably, recent work has paired learned BFs with a neural network verification technique to provide point-wise safety guarantees for states on the boundary of the safe set~\cite{QinWengEtAl2022}.
-However, as they rely on sampling and do not guarantee safety of every boundary state, the BF is not guaranteed to be safe and we cannot ensure that trajectories will remain safe indefinitely.

-Recently, Tonkens and Herbert~\cite{TonkensHerbert2022} showed that warm-starting (i.e. initializing) DP with an approximate value function will lead to a safer value function at each iteration and converge to a guaranteed safe value function.
-However, this work updates the entire state-space to converge to the locally (i.e. initialization dependent) optimal value function with respect to an \emph{a priori} known constraint function $\ell$.
-Its 0-superlevel set corresponds to the locally largest invariant set of the constraint set $\zerosup{\ell}$.
-As it converges to the optimal value function, a good initialization only partially aids in convergence.
-Methods that recover the optimal value function greatly inhibit scalability.

-Locally updating a DP-based value function has been proposed by Bajcsy et al.~\cite{BajcsyBansalEtAl2019} in the context of updating the safe region when new sensor measurements become available.
-However, the method is applicable solely to expanding the safe set, and it similarly finds the locally largest invariant set (and optimal value function) for a known constraint set, again limiting scalability.
-In summary, while several methods have proposed techniques that reduce the computational effort to find a valid value function using an appropriate initialization, such as a learned barrier, these methods only provide limited scalability advantages and do not leverage the quality of the approximately learned value function (which often roughly characterizes an invariant set) to its full extent.

-\textbf{Contributions:} This work proposes locally modifying an approximate learned value function to obtain a valid value function.
-We present an algorithm, \algname, that is guaranteed to find the largest containing invariant set with a very limited (comparatively) number of total queries of the recursive DP-based reachability computation.
-Our experiments demonstrate $(i)$ the necessity of refining learned value functions and $(ii)$ the computational benefit (yielding $10-100$x speedup) of only selectively updating potentially unsafe states around the boundary of the learned barrier.
-Specifically, we deploy our algorithm on a 4 and 6-dimensional quadrotor model, warmstarting \algname with the learned barrier and deploying these as a CBF within a safety filter.
+\textbf{Contributions:} This work proposes locally modifying an approximately safe value function to obtain a safe value function.
+We present our approach \algname (see Fig.~\ref{fig:conceptual_image} for a visual depiction), and prove that, given any initial value function, \algname is guaranteed to find a value function whose 0-superlevel set is the largest control invariant (and therefore guaranteed safe) subset of the initial value function's 0-superlevel set with a very limited (comparatively to its global counterpart) number of total queries of the recursive DP-based reachability computation.
+The associated value function both encodes and enforces (through a minimally modifying filter) safety.
+Our simulation experiments demonstrate $(i)$ the necessity of refining approximate value functions and $(ii)$ the computational benefit (yielding $10-100$ times speedup) of only selectively updating potentially unsafe states around the boundary of the learned value function.
+We demonstrate the computational benefits of \algname and empirically validate the aforementioned safety guarantees on the 2-dimensional adaptive cruise control problem.
+Next, we highlight \algname's advantages when updating learned almost CBFs, on two quadcopter models, and we evaluate safety under adversarial nominal controllers; highlighting the perils of directly using approximately safe value functions.